Big businesses like Amazon support tax for King County, but questions about Seattle, suburbs remain

 “We urge the Legislature’s support for HB 2907, authorizing a progressive funding source to address homelessness,” dozens of organizations, including Catholic Community Services of Western Washington, Downtown Emergency Service Center, Asian Counseling and Referral Service, El Centro de la Raza, the Seattle Housing Authority and the King County Housing Authority, wrote in a separate letter.

+Redfin joined the chorus Tuesday, estimating the new county tax would cost the real-estate company $50,000 to $100,000 per year.
+The company opposed Seattle’s 2018 head tax.

+“Opposing one tax as the wrong tax obligates us to say what tax would be right,” chief executive officer Glenn Kelman said in a statement.

-In discussions before Macri introduced House Bill 2907, some business leaders asked that a clause prohibiting cities from enacting similar taxes be included in a draft bill language, according to a business leader who took part in the discussions but wasn’t cleared to speak publicly about them.
+In discussions before Macri introduced House Bill 2907, some business leaders asked that a clause prohibiting cities from enacting similar taxes be included and that language was included in a draft bill, according to a business leader who took part in the discussions but wasn’t cleared to speak publicly about them.
+“Double jeopardy is a concern,” Downtown Seattle Association president Jon Scholes said.

 Former Gov. Christine Gregoire, who heads a private-sector group called Challenge Seattle, has been enlisted to help bring stakeholders together, the same business leader said.
 Kelly Evans, a political consultant close to Durkan and Gregoire, sent the statement from the large corporations Tuesday.
 Evans didn’t comment when asked who she was working for.

 With the Legislature’s short session advancing quickly, business leaders may have to decide whether to compromise on the Seattle question or risk stalling the bill.
 Leaving Olympia with nothing could open the door wider to Sawant’s campaign.
-Durkan has declined to take a position on the issue.
+Durkan has declined to take a position on the preemption issue, while Sawant has called it a big-business ploy.

+“Today we’ve seen a robust coalition of stakeholders … coming together around a shared solution,” Durkan said in a statement.
+“Without a doubt, the bill will continue to undergo discussion and input.”

 Negotiations could result in a partial preemption of cities’ ability to pass their own big-business taxes, and non-Seattle politicians also are now in the mix.
+Redmond and Kirkland already have head taxes, but those could be grandfathered in.
 Auburn Mayor Nancy Backus and Kent Mayor Dana Ralph told the House Finance Committee they were excluded from the discussions that led to House Bill 2907.

 “None of us were at the table,” Ralph said.